theaterpedia/theaterpedia-core/apps/data-dev/readme.md

 This is a dev- and testing-app only.
 1. From here we track the progress of the odoogap-graphql based integration with vsf
-2. We collect additional tests and logic to develop the data-layer of theaterpedia.
+2. We collect additional tests and logic to develop the graphql-based parts of the data-layer
+3. pruvious is disabled here (this is handled in the nuxt-config of the data-layer)

 Look at the [Theaterpedia documentation](https://docs.theaterpedia.org/) to learn more.